MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 3. Select your **[my initials] Practice** environment at the top right if it is not already selected.

-4. Click on the Waffle button in the upper left corner to change applications and select **OneDrive**.
+4. Click on the App Launcher button in the upper left corner to change applications and select **OneDrive**.
 (It may take a moment for your OneDrive to be set up.
 Click Your OneDrive is ready when you see it on the screen.)

 5. Click **Upload** from the top menu and select **Files**.